Menu

 From more to less influence

-A softer compound tire is usually operating in a lower temperature range.
-A softer compound tire however will have a shorter lifetime and will require you to change tires more often.
+A softer compound tyre is usually operating in a lower temperature range.
+A softer compound tyre however will have a shorter lifetime and will require you to change tyres more often.

-By decreasing the tire pressures you allow the tire to flex a bit more under load and spreading the load accross a wider surface, heating it up more.
+By decreasing the tyre pressures you allow the tyre to flex a bit more under load and spreading the load accross a wider surface, heating it up more.

-By increasing the front toe-in and rear toe-out values (values further away from 0) you will be scrubbing the tires more along the straights increasing the temperature of the tire.
+By increasing the front toe-in and rear toe-out values (values further away from 0) you will be scrubbing the tyres more along the straights increasing the temperature of the tyre.
 This will however have an impact on the cars cornering performance.